 We intend to continue investing in research and development.
-We anticipate that our research and development expenditures will increase as we continue to develop our other AquAdvantage fish products and initiate new development projects under the Exclusive Channel Collaboration Agreement that we entered into in February 2013 with Intrexon (the "ECC").
-See "-Research and Development."
+We anticipate that our research and development expenditures will increase as we continue to develop our other AquAdvantage fish products and initiate new research projects under the Exclusive Channel Collaboration Agreement that we entered into in February 2013 with Intrexon Corporation (the "ECC").
+See the section of this 10-K titled "Certain Relationships and Related Party Transactions-Exclusive Channel Collaboration Agreement."
 The timeline for development projects will depend on many factors, but could extend beyond ten to fifteen years, taking into account the time needed for development, regulatory approval, and pre-marketing activities.

 Any additions to headcount in our research and production activities will depend on the number of development activities we undertake and the success of our commercialization efforts for AquAdvantage Salmon.
-We expect to increase our headcount in administration at our corporate headquarters as we begin to commercialize our product and as a result of being a public reporting company in the United States.
+We expect to increase our headcount in administration at our corporate headquarters as we begin to commercialize our product.